Last updated on November 4th, 2025 at 04:46 pm

 The walk through the Barbican Conservatory is truly fascinating, as it seamlessly blends nature, architecture, and animal life.
 This harmonious mix creates an engaging and enriching experience for all who visit.

-My favourite part of the Barbican Conservatory is undoubtedly the Arid House.
-Here, you can admire colorful flowers, including stunning and sometimes rare orchids.
+My favourite corner of the Barbican Conservatory has to be the Arid House.
+It’s a little slice of desert paradise where you can admire a riot of colourful flowers, including stunning, and sometimes rare orchids that feel almost too beautiful to be real.

 This warm room is filled with cacti and other exotic plants, some of which are quite unique…